Nakielska Street, Bydgoszcz: Franz Staczak's Tenement, at 44

 The commissioner of this tenement, Franz Staczak, was a construction contractor who had been living at 42 since 1892.
-The Staszak family owned the building until the start of WWII.
+The Staszak family owned the building until the start of World War II.

 Though time and pollution have affected the main elevation, several art nouveau details remain intact.
 As for Nr.35, the entrance and the ground floor windows are decorated with festoons and an Art Nouveau-style woman figure.
 Upper levels display stuccoed pedimented openings and two wrought iron balconies.